 Today, these mobile communications technologies serve billions of users throughout the world.
 That sort of success would be impossible without standards, and illustrates the huge potential of well-managed standardization programmes.

 The pages in this part of the ETSI website provide an overview of various aspects of mobile communications technologies.
-The 3GPP site contains much more detail, including the specifications themselves, all available free of charge.
+The 3GPP site contains much more details, including the specifications themselves, all available free of charge.

 A full list of published ETSI standards on mobile communications in the public domain is accessible via the ETSI standards search.